 Employers of all types and sizes offer long-term care insurance as a voluntary benefit.
-With less than 1% of all employers currently offering any type of long-term care insurance plan, the "Participation Rate refers to the number of eligible individuals (employees, spouses, and parents) who enroll in the long-term care plan, divided by the total number of eligible employees." untapped market potential is significant.
-While early efforts focused on larger employers, a significant and growing share of the market is among smaller and mid-sized employers.
-Currently, 66% of firms that offer long-term care insurance have 500 or fewer employees, while only 11% have more than 5,000.
-While insurers get more "bang for the buck" marketing to large employers (all else being equal), the sheer number of smaller and mid-sized firms makes this an important market segment on which to focus.
+With less than 1% of all employers currently offering any type of long-term care insurance plan, the untapped market potential is significant.3 While early efforts focused on larger employers, a significant and growing share of the market is among smaller and mid-sized employers.
+Currently, 66% of firms that offer long-term care insurance have 500 or fewer employees, while only 11% have more than 5,000.3 While insurers get more "bang for the buck" marketing to large employers (all else being equal), the sheer number of smaller and mid-sized firms makes this an important market segment on which to focus.